DHTMLX/scheduler-docs/data/pdf_v4.md

 ~~~

-As a result, you will have "_header.png_" and "_footer.png_" images as the header and footer on all pages in the generated pdf file.
+As a result, you will have "_header.png_" and "_footer.png_" images as the header and footer on all pages in the generated PDF file.

 ## Error reporting